GoogleChrome/developer.chrome.com/site/en/docs/web-platform/launch-handler/index.md

 ## The `launch_handler` manifest member

 To declaratively specify the launch behavior of your app, add the `launch_handler` manifest member to your manifest.
-It has one sub-field called `route_to`.
+It has one sub-field called `client_mode`.
 It lets you control whether a new or an existing client should be launched and if this client should be navigated.
 The Web App Manifest excerpt below shows a file with exemplary values that would always route all launches to a new client.